 What is the typical student workload?

 Work load varies between students.
-A student should expect to complete a minimum of about 5 to 10 hours of homework weekly outside of club time for Policy Debate to be able to develop a reasonable case and defend it.
+A student should expect to complete a minimum of about 5 hours of homework weekly outside of club time for Policy Debate to be able to develop a reasonable case and defend it.
 Case work is most intensive earlier in the term as students research the topic and their case evidence.
 However, prep time can vary, sometimes substantially, between students.
 Research time for evidence is the typical time eater, which we try to help alleviate through coaching tips and collaboration between students during our theory portion.
+We encourage students to do a little each day rather than crunching time just before competitive rounds.
 If a student has a partner, parents will need to provide out of club time for partners to work together to help develop their case presentation.
 This can be done face to face at a family's home, in a mutual meeting place, or through online chat and document share.

 What is the Cost?

 $150 per student for semester for Beginning Public Speaking. $175 per student for Policy Debate, Platform Speech, or Worldview & Apologetics.
 Please note these prices may change as rates are adjusted.

 Student packet materials are included in this cost.
 Textbooks and supplemental reading materials are at family expense.
 (Currently we use class materials as provided by the teacher with suggested reading list for students.
 Textbooks may be suggested for those students who require a textbook assigned to the course for transcription credit).